 Awake and confused

-It is unconscionable that we expect a patient in respiratory distress to carefully and thoughtfully choose words to describe their distress, even knowing to call a mayday.
-Instead of skeptically dismissing these words, “I can’t breathe”, I want you to hear what the patient is really trying to tell you:
+We should not expect a patient in respiratory distress to carefully and thoughtfully choose words to describe their distress, even knowing to call a mayday.
+Instead of skeptically dismissing these words, “I can’t breathe”, I want us to hear what the patient is really trying to say: